 - All trunks must originate from one network entity (a single device, or multiple devices acting in a stack) and lead to one destination entity.
-For example, you cannot combine links from two different servers into one trunk group. - Any physical switch port can belong to only one trunk group. - Depending on port availability, the switch supports up to 16 ports in each trunk group. - Internal ports (INTx) and external ports (EXTx) cannot become members of the same trunk group. - Trunking from third-party devices must comply with Cisco® EtherChannel® technology. - All trunk member ports must be assigned to the same VLAN configuration before the trunk can be enabled. - If you change the VLAN settings of any trunk member, you cannot apply the change until you change the VLAN settings of all trunk members. - When an active port is configured in a trunk, the port becomes a trunk member when you enable the trunk using the following command: /cfg/l2/trunk <x>/ena The Spanning Tree parameters for the port then change to reflect the new trunk
+For example, you cannot combine links from two different servers into one trunk group. - Any physical switch port can belong to only one trunk group. - Depending on port availability, the switch supports up to 16 ports in each trunk group. - Internal ports (INTx) and external ports (EXTx) cannot become members of the same trunk group. - Trunking from third-party devices must comply with Cisco® EtherChannel® technology. - All trunk member ports must be assigned to the same VLAN configuration before the trunk can be enabled. - If you change the VLAN settings of any trunk member, you cannot apply the change until you change the VLAN settings of all trunk members. - When an active port is configured in a trunk, the port becomes a trunk member when you enable the trunk using the following command: /cfg/12/trunk <x>/ena - The Spanning Tree parameters for the port then change to reflect the new trunk settings. - All trunk members must be in the same Spanning Tree Group (STG) and can belong to only one Spanning Tree Group (STG).
+However if all ports are tagged, then all trunk ports can belong to multiple STGs.